 As trying as our current experience of living in lockdown has been, it’s also enabled many of us to reconnect with our immediate family, to enjoy our homes, have long chats with friends over the phone or video call, play games, get into the garden, discover new films and television series, to cook and to read.

 It’s also been a time to create and make.
-And artists across the world are producing work that will undoubtedly speak to and bear the marks of the unique historical moment that is the global COVID-19 pandemic.
+And artists of all types across the world are producing work that will undoubtedly speak to and bear the marks of the unique historical moment that is the global COVID-19 pandemic.

-To help document our community’s experiences of living through this crisis, we invited artists who live, work or play in Manningham to share the artworks they made under lockdown.
+To help document our community’s experiences of living through this crisis, we invited artists, writers, musicians and performers who live, work or play in Manningham to share the artworks they made under lockdown.

 These artworks depict or interpret all that is mundane, boring and difficult about the lockdown, as well as all that is enjoyable about it, all that is quaint and novel and that we may only experience in this moment.
 They also speak to the COVID-19 crisis more directly, to the anxieties created by the pandemic, the things we’ve lost or may lose as a result of it, or it may speak to your hopes for the future post-crisis.
 All in all, they are a poignant reflection of a remarkable historical moment.